kyegomez/Exa/docs/bounties.md

 ## Bounties for Roadmap Items

-To accelerate the development of Zeta and to encourage more contributors to join our journey towards automating every digital activity in existence, we are announcing a Bounty Program for specific roadmap items.
+To accelerate the development of Exa and to encourage more contributors to join our journey towards automating every digital activity in existence, we are announcing a Bounty Program for specific roadmap items.
 Each bounty will be rewarded based on the complexity and importance of the task.
 Below are the items available for bounty:

 1. **Multi-Agent Debate Integration**: $2000
 2. **Meta Prompting Integration**: $1500
-3. **Zeta Class**: $1500
+3. **Exa Class**: $1500
 4. **Integration of Additional Tools**: $1000
 5. **Task Completion and Evaluation Logic**: $2000
 6. **Ocean Integration**: $2500